7 Ways to Make Money with Aerial Thermography

 With a drone, all you have to do is look for the heat signature of the person you’re trying to rescue.

-How to make money in this sector: Search and Rescue teams are often volunteer-based, but will pay for group trainings.
+How to make money in this sector: Search and Rescue teams are often volunteer-based but will sometimes pay for group training.
 Draw up a proposal for a training, and consider attending a local S&R meeting to do a short presentation on the value of aerial thermography in helping find lost people exposed to the elements.

 If you can help people understand the value and detail step-by-step how they could actually apply the knowledge you can share with them in a search and rescue scenario, you may find yourself with a full docket of trainings scheduled in no time.
 And keep in mind, once you a do a training for one group, the word-of-mouth factor is likely to help you find work throughout your area, and beyond.

 Yet another scenario in which drones can go where people can’t, and really shouldn’t go.

 In the video below, the Roswell Flight Test Crew (RFTC) demonstrates how a drone could help “perform real-time reconnaissance for firefighters responding to a hazardous material spill.”

 How to make money in this sector: Reach out to your local fire department to find out about opportunities involving this application of aerial thermography.
 They may need help with training, or want to take you on part- or full-time, or case-by-case, to help with scenarios that involve hazardous materials.
 Also, investigate companies in your area that work with hazardous materials, and send them your contact information in case they ever need support with HAZMAT inspections.